 What We Offer

 At the Movement and Wellbeing Clinic, we appreciate it can be disorientating picking the service you require.
-With a range of treatments and skillsets under one roof, we will direct you to the relevant specialist practitioner.
-Call the clinic for friendly guidance.
+With a range of treatments and skillsets under one roof, we will do our best to direct you to the relevant specialist practitioner.

 We offer: